Love-P/Advanced-Process-Manager/README.md

 7. Logging and Reporting

 ## Installation
-1. Ensure you have Python 3.11.6 installed.
-You can download Python 3.11.6 from the official Python website: [Python Downloads](https://www.python.org/downloads/release/).
+1. **Ensure you have Python 3.11.6 installed.
+You can download Python 3.11.6 from the official Python website**: [Python Downloads](https://www.python.org/downloads/release/).

 2. **Clone the repository and cd into it**:
    ```bash